boltops-tools/terraspace-docs/_docs/upgrading/move-tfvars.md

 ## Reasoning

 Here are some thoughts on the new recommended location.
 After deploying many stacks, it can get confusing to remember which stack has been deployed.
 I've found that looking at `config/stacks` provides a pretty good idea of what's been deployed.
-Note: [Terraspace Cloud](https://blog.boltops.com/2022/06/10/terraspace-cloud/) can also help by tracking the stacks deployed.

 Another reason it's useful to have your custom tfvars in `config/stacks` because it allows the stacks to be reusable.
 You can download stacks via [Terrafile]({% link _docs/terrafile.md %}) into `vendor/stacks` and the separated `config/stacks` tfvars files can still be used.